 4. What to Look For in Best Macro Photography Camera

-If none of the options you have seen here are right for you, or you want to do some more research, you can use the below checklist when you are looking for the best macro photography camera.
-These criteria are listed in order of importance.
+If you want to do some more independent research, you can use the below checklist when you are looking for the best macro photography camera.
+These are the criteria that I have used to measure each macro digital camera, with only those fully meeting all criteria listed below.
+In order of importance, the criteria are:

 - Sensor Size – The technical definition of a macro photo is one where the subject of the picture is refracted at least life-size onto the camera sensor.
 In practice, the definition of macro photography is a little blurred, as cameras with smaller sensors can produce what are essentially macro photos without fulfilling this definition.
 Nonetheless, if you crop into, or enlarge, macro photos taken on cameras with smaller sensors, you will quickly see a loss of sharpness and image quality that you will not see on cameras with larger sensors.
-Therefore, you really want to aim for the camera with the largest sensor possible.
+Therefore, the best macro photography cameras all have larger sensors.

 - Ease of Use – If you are new to macro photography, then you will want a camera for macro that is easy to use, with minimal button pushes required to get the pictures you want.
 A large number of the more expensive cameras with macro are more complicated, and require more effort to learn how best to use them.
 How important this is to you, you will be able to decide for yourself.